gabegrand/lilo/README.md

 #### Setting up on Supercloud.
 These are instructions for setting up on the OpenMind computing cluster managed by Lincoln Labs.
 1. Git clone this repository into a local directory on Supercloud.
 This is likely in a home directory after logging in via `USERNAME@txe1-login.mit.edu`.
-2. Run `setup_supercloud.sh` from the top-level repository.
+2. Run `setup_supercloud.sh` from the top-level repository [TODO@Cathywong].
 In particular, this should switch you to using a Linux-specific build of the OCaml binaries (which can be built on OM) and pip install the `laps_requirements.txt` locally.